JuliaPy/Conda.jl/README.md

 There are two versions of Miniconda, one for Python 2, and one for Python 3.
 This controls the initial version of python uses in the setup of Conda itself, and thus the default version of python for all dependancies.
-You can change the version by setting the enviroment variable `MINICONDA_VERSION` to `"3"`, before installing any packages.
+You can change the version by setting the enviroment variable `CONDA_JL_VERSION` to `"3"`, prior to installing the Conda.jl package.
+If you change this after Conda.jl has been added, you will need to rerun `Pkg.build("Conda")`.
 Except for the creation of the initial `ROOTENV`, they are identical up to upgrading the version of python, and all that depend upon it.
 See [the Conda documentation for more information](https://conda.io/docs/py2or3.htm).